1. Blog

 Additionally, the way that some commercial dog foods are produced, particularly brands of kibble, can affect the nutritional value of the food.
 For example, extrusion is the process that pet food manufacturers use to make kibble.

 One study out of The Netherlands showed that the drying process of extrusion can significantly reduce the nutritional value of the resulting kibble.
-Thus, dietary supplements may be necessary to give your dog all the nutrients he needs if he is only eating kibble.
+Thus, dietary supplementation may be necessary to give your dog all the nutrients he needs if he is only eating kibble.

 What are the Risks of Feeding Raw Eggs?